0CTF 2022 - Java deserialization

 Introduction & Setup

-We were given a java application (Source code attached) which takes user input as POST body and uses the hessian Library to parse the POST Input.
+We were given a java application (Source code attached)arrow-up-right which takes user input as POST body and uses the hessian Library to parse the POST Input.
 The Vulnerability was straight forward to discover from the source : Index.java

 try {